 6. One of Your Own: The Life and Death of Myra Hindley

 As the title suggests, this is about the life of Myra Hindley, who is one part of the jury responsible for the Moors murders, along with Ian Brady.
-Most true crime books tend to be about men, so reading about a female killer is very interesting.
+Most true crime books are about men, so reading about a female killer is very interesting.
 The psychology behind it is very different.
-It’s why did Hindley stay with Brady for so long?
+It’s why Hindley stayed with Brady for so long.
 Was she always inclined to kill herself?
 Was it a response to being with a killer?

 Author: Carol Ann Lee